docker-library/cassandra/README.md

   webscam/cassandra:swarm_test
 ```

 You'll notice that we set the orchestration to global mode, so that there is only one Cassandra container per node in the swarm.
-Here we also mounted an ssd partition on the host machine for the containers data directory for improved performance.
+Here we also mounted an ssd/hdd partition on the host machine for the containers data directory for persistant storage/ improved performance.

 # Configuration options